-Countless education, cultural, and philanthropic leaders worked tirelessly over three decades on ways to get arts instruction back into Chicago classrooms.
-Then, in 2008 The Wallace Foundation published Revitalizing Arts Education Through Community-Wide Coordination, which explored the state of arts education in urban districts nationwide.
+Countless education, cultural, and philanthropic leaders have worked tirelessly over four decades on ways to get arts instruction back into Chicago classrooms.
+In 2008, The Wallace Foundation published Revitalizing Arts Education Through Community-Wide Coordination, which explored the state of arts education in urban districts nationwide.
 Chicago's need for improvement was clear.

-After 18 months of planning, CALI issued its report Collaborating for Change: Expanding Arts Learning in Chicago.
+After 18 months of stakeholder and community engagement, CALI issued its report, Collaborating for Change: Expanding Arts Learning in Chicago.
 In 2011, from this collective movement, Ingenuity was born to lead the work.
-Ingenuity is Chicago's first citywide organization committed to coordinating information and resources toward the common goal of improving and expanding arts education in Chicago.
+Ingenuity is Chicago's first city-wide organization committed to coordinating information and resources toward the common goal of improving and expanding arts education in Chicago.
 Ingenuity's work is guided by the principles of partnership and collaboration.